qualityshepherd/brine/assets/posts/southern_coast.md

 - **Brother Ash** `Monk, Burnt, Faithful` - fire cleanses sin
 - **The Twins** `Thieves, Connected, Apart` - must be kept in separate wings

-**0310 The Bone Cairn** is a puzzling landmark.
-A massive pile of bones arranged in the form of a cairn.
-If the bones are toppled, they inexplicably restack themselves at twilight, defying explanation.
+**0310 The Bone Cairn** A massive pile of bones arranged in the shape of a cairn rises from the dunes.
+If toppled, the bones inexplicably restack themselves at twilight.
+Some bones shift position even when the cairn stands undisturbed, and locals swear the arrangement changes with the phases of the moon.

+At the cairn's base, the sand is always cool to touch despite the desert heat.
+The bones themselves are sun-bleached but unmarked by weather or age--no one has identified what manner of creatures they came from.

 **0408.1 The Mirage Merchant** A caravan camped near the Twilight Sands; A merchant sells trinkets that have magical effects at twilight.
 1 in 6 is _actually_ magical.

-**0412 Isle of Wights** is overrun by bushes bearing a milky white berries.
-Eating these berries within an hour of picking grants full health.
-After that hour, they are poisonous.
-The ground is littered with dead chalky-white birds, each with a berry in their mouth.
-Victims turn a stark white color adding to the common misunderstanding of the isle.
-There are no _wights_ on the island.
-This was a rumor perpetrated by pirates to scare off visitors and protect their buried treasures.
+**0412 Isle of Wights** White berry bushes grow thick across the island, their milky fruit a tempting prize.
+The berries grant miraculous healing if eaten within the hour of picking--after that, they turn deadly.
+Dead birds litter the ground beneath the bushes, their feathers bleached chalk-white, berries still clutched in their beaks.

+No undead haunt this isle, despite its name.
+Pirates spread that tale to protect their buried treasures, though the white-skinned corpses of unwary berry-seekers certainly helped sell the story.
+The occasional silver coin in the tide only strengthens local beliefs.

+**Treasure Seekers**
+Referenced in Ida's diary [0209], the Bone Tree stands on the southeastern shore, a landmark well-known to mainland fishermen.
+Twice daily--as the tide retreats at dawn and dusk--stone steps emerge at the tree's base, leading into the depths.
+The treasure chest lies buried in a narrow crevice formed by two massive boulders, making excavation particularly challenging in the confined space.
+Time is of the essence: you have less than two hours to dig before the rising waters reclaim the site, burying the treasure once more beneath the waves.

-**0502 Prophet for Profit** Tulver Witherspoon was a young navigator on a ship wrecked off the coast [#1508].
-As he washed ashore, he was technically dead for 9 minutes.
-He awoke a changed man and now refers to himself as "The River".
-He sought out the druids but broke from them to start his own flock... a _new_ sort of navigator.
-He's a bit of a sensation and has 42 followers; 17 are true believers that will fight to the death for him.
-He stole a number of trinkets from the fae (old habits) including a **Nymph's Tear**, a tear shaped gemstone.
+**0502 Prophet for Profit** A makeshift shrine overlooks the coast where Tulver Witherspoon washed ashore.
+After being dead for nine minutes, he awoke a changed man; referring to himself as "The River" and speaking of divine currents.
+His growing congregation of 42 followers camps nearby--seventeen wear the silver anchor of true believers.
+They will fight to the death for him.

+The River studied briefly with the druids before charting his own course; a number of their sacred items still stowed safely away.
+Among his stolen treasures (old habits) is the **Nymph's Tear**, a teardrop gem originally belonging to the Fae Court.
+He preaches with a navigator's conviction, claiming to chart not just waters, but the courses of fate itself.

   d6 | He says shit like
 :---:|:--------------------